 - 1 – 3 month internship commitment

-- Applications (required: cover letter, resume and personal references) will be accepted on or before the 10th of the month for consideration for an internship beginning on the 1st of the forthcoming month.
+- Applications (required: cover letter, resume and personal references) will be accepted on or before May 15, 2017 at 5:00 PM PST.

 - Email a cover letter, current resume and two references with subject line “Internship application for YOUR NAME” to Info@HarvestHomeSanctuary.org.
 Your cover letter (150 – 250 word requirement) should outline why you would like to intern at Harvest Home Animal Sanctuary and briefly summarize past experiences (if any) in the field of animal protection or veterinary technology.